polycrate/polycrate/README.md

 ## Quick start

+Before using Polycrate, make sure you have the following dependencies installed:

+- Docker
+- git
+- curl

 ### Install Polycrate

 To see more examples on how to install Polycrate, please refer to our [docs](https://www.ayedo.de/polycrate/installation/)